jasjeetsuri/B2C-IEF-Custom-Policies/LocalAccounts - Seamless account migration/README.md

   </TechnicalProfiles>
 </ClaimsProvider>
 ```
-When `AAD-FlipMigratedFlag` is called, the objectId is used to locate the user account and then write the value of migrationRequired into extension_requiresMigration.
-Since migrationRequired was not populated into the claims-bag during this journey, it will use the `DefaultValue` of `False` in all occasions.
+When `AAD-FlipMigratedFlag` is called, the `objectId` is used to locate the user account and then write the value of `migrationRequired` into `extension_requiresMigration`.
+Since `migrationRequired` is not populated into the claims-bag during this journey, it will use the `DefaultValue` of `False` in all occasions.

 Override the `LocalAccountWritePasswordUsingObjectId` Technical Profile as follows: